Austria to go into full lockdown as Covid surges

 "We don't want a fifth wave," said Mr Schallenberg after meeting the governors of Austria's nine provinces at a resort in western Austria.

+Latest figures show an incidence rate of 990.7 cases per 100,000 people in the past week, and Health Minister Wolfgang Mückstein said imposing a lockdown was a "last resort".

+Under the measures, Austrians will be told to work from home, non-essential shops will close, and schools will remain open for children who require face-to-face learning.
+They will continue until 12 December, but will be reassessed after 10 days.

 Slovak Prime Minister Eduard Heger announced that what he called a lockdown for the unvaccinated would start on Monday, and the Czech government is also limiting access to a variety of services.
+The Netherlands introduced a partial lockdown last weekend.

 German leaders have agreed to introduce restrictions for unvaccinated people in areas with high Covid hospital admissions that would affect 12 of Germany's 16 states.